SirPepe/ornament/Readme.md

 ```

 This decorator is particularly useful if you need to run `@reactive()` methods
 once on component initialization.

-Decorated members are run with no arguments and _always_ right after the
+Decorated members are run with no arguments
+and _always_ right after the constructor finishes.
+This even extends to methods
-constructor finishes, even methods and class field functions decorated with
+and class field functions decorated with `@debounce()`.
-`@debounce()`.

 ### `@connected()`